bitcoin-dot-org/Bitcoin.org/en/full-node.md

 {{verifyReleaseSignatures}}

-After downloading the file to your desktop or your Downloads folder (`C:\Users\<YOUR USER NAME>\Downloads`), run it by double-clicking its icon.
+After downloading the file to your desktop or your Downloads folder(`C:\Users\<YOUR USER NAME>\Downloads`), right click and select "Run as administrator".
-Windows will ask you to confirm that you want to run it.
+Windows will ask you to confirm and then ask if you want to run it.
 Click Yes and the Bitcoin installer will start.
 It's a typical Windows installer, and it will guide you through the decisions you need to make about where to install Bitcoin Core.